A practical guide to choosing the perfect LED lighting for your office

 Impact on productivity and wellbeing

-Adequate LED light for office productivity can improve performance and reduce errors.
+Suitable LED office lighting for productivity can improve performance and reduce errors.
+Productivity in workplace lighting depends largely on having the right light levels.

 European standard EN 12464 for offices